The Origin, Evolution and Functions of the Human Mind

 Spirituality

-“Spirituality” refers to mental phenomena beyond logical thought or memory, expected to provide additional insight – as in visions – or capabilities – as for healing.
-Certain spiritual experiences can unexpectedly occur, others are searched for in meditation.
+“Spirituality” refers to mental phenomena beyond emotions, memory, or logical thought (see discussions above), expected to provide additional insight – as in visions, holistic understanding, or spiritual capabilitiesas for healing.
+Certain spiritual experiences occur unexpectedly, others are searched for in meditation and, thereby, personally induced.

 Brain research has found that dominant and routine daily thought occurs primarily in the left side of the brain and is more detailed or quantitative.
-Only upon the calming of active thought does right-sided activity of the brain prevail.
-Then it is mostly of a more geometric (visual) and holistic nature.
-This has led to better recognition of some situations in life and to greater creativity, even in scientific research.
+Only upon the calming of active thought does right-sided activity of the brain prevail and reach awareness.
+This is mostly of a more geometric (visual) and holistic nature.
+This has led to better recognition of some situations in life and to greater creativity, even in scientific research and technical innovation (see the article on mental creativity on the website).
+But it also led to “spiritual” experiences (see religious personalities who went to live in the “desert” to gain greater insight, including Buddha and Jesus).

-Equally important is the fact that “visualizations” in thought often are correlated with emotions.
-Calmness is seen mostly as pleasant.
-Consequently, meditation leading to holistic insight combined with calmness can be seen as a special experience, described as “spiritual”.
-However, extreme cases of meditation, sensory withdrawal, and physical imbalance through dieting can lead to “hallucinations” and virtual recognitions without real content, as in Buddhist “enlightenment”.
-“Enlightenment” has never permitted the solution of any social, political, or practical problem.
+Extreme cases of meditation, sensory withdrawal, and physical imbalance through dieting (in the desert) can lead to “hallucinations” and virtual recognitions without real content, as in Buddhist “enlightenment” – which never permitted the solution of any social or practical problem.

 It is known that body biochemistry influences emotions.
 It is equally known that emotional states can influence the body, including endocrine functions and immune responses.
-The correlation of meditative, “spiritual” settings with emotions leads to either the medically disturbing or the medically healing effect of spiritual experiences.
-Seeing ghosts can lead to loss of hair color, rashes, and digestive dysfunction; yet spiritual phenomena can also be very helpful in healing or stabilization.
+The correlation of meditative, “spiritual” settings with emotions can lead to medically disturbing or to medically healing effects.
+“Seeing” bad ghosts can lead to loss of hair color, rashes, and digestive dysfunction; yet, spiritual phenomena can also be very helpful in healing.

 In most cases, moderate forms of spiritual pursuits – as meditation, the consequent calming and regaining of a holistic view of life – can be very beneficial.